crispychris101/PersonalProjects/README.md

-# PersonalProjects
+##Personal Projects
-this is where I will be shocasing procjects and growth over time!
+This is where I will be showcasing projects and growth over time!

-## first project commit(Jun 24)
+##First Project Commit (Jun 24)
-I added a decisions python orogram to help you pick an anime to watch
+I added a decisions Python program to help you pick an anime to watch.

-## second project commit(Jun 29)
+##Second Project Commit (Jun 29)
 I added an older project from Freshman year.
-Python finder that helped manged Library books acording to ISBN, and alwos you to check out books by time.
+Python finder that helped manage Library books according to ISBN, and allows you to check out books by time.

+##Third Project Commit (July 28)
+I added a Wordle replica in Python!